-Institutions' attitudes towards homosexuality are an important area of study.
-Amongst the Borthwick's holdings, the records of the Church, both before and after the Reformation, give information about its attitudes towards sexual behaviour.
+Institutional attitudes towards sexuality and gender identity are an important area of study.
+Amongst the Borthwick's holdings, the records of the established Church, both before and after the Reformation, give information about its attitudes towards sexual behaviour and gender conformity.
 Until the mid-nineteenth century, the Church had a series of courts in each diocese, hearing cases on a variety of subjects.
 These included charges against people accused of sodomy, a word which had a number of meanings (at least until the eighteenth century) but could include accusations of sexual relations with members of the same sex.
 Records of these cases do not often survive in ecclesiastical archives.
-The earliest known survival in England is a fourteenth century case amongst the records of the secular court of the Corporation of London concerning a male prostitute: this is available on the internet.
-Amongst the records of the diocese of York , the only known survival of a case concerning sodomy with men is that of Edward Hewitson, in 1516-1517.
+The earliest known survival in England is a fourteenth century case amongst the records of the secular court of the Corporation of London concerning a male sex worker called John Rykener who ‘dressed up as a woman’.
+A full transcription of the case is available on the internet and names a number of other people, men and women, who knew of, or assisted Rykener.

-Other institutional attitudes towards sexuality have not yet been explored.
-The records of the York psychiatric hospitals at Bootham and Clifton and the private hospital The Retreat include extensive patients' case records and admissions registers for the nineteenth century.
-Strong same-sex attraction or aversion to marriage could be interpreted as mental illness and those who might in modern terms be described as homosexual were subject to mental health treatment.
-A study of these may well reveal patients whose problems relate to their sexuality or gender identity (particularly amongst women diagnosed as nymphomaniacs or as frigid) and provide information about how doctors saw and treated these patients.
-The Data Protection Act affects records less than 100 years old and researchers wishing to use twentieth century records should get advice from the Health Trust Archivist.
+Attitudes of the medical establishment towards sexuality and gender identity have yet to be fully explored.
+The records of the York psychiatric hospitals at Bootham and Clifton and the private psychiatric hospital The Retreat include extensive patients' case records and admissions registers from the late eighteenth century onwards.
+Same-sex attraction or aversion to marriage, for example, could be interpreted as mental illness, and those who might in modern terms be described as LGTBQ+ were subject to mental health treatment.
+A study of these may well reveal patients whose problems relate to their sexuality or gender identity (particularly amongst women diagnosed as nymphomaniacs or as frigid) and provide information about how doctors saw and treated these patients and whether attitudes changed over time.

-LGBT history frequently makes use of biographical case-studies.
-Standard sources should not be overlooked when piecing together LGBT biographies: it is always worth looking at family papers, records of baptisms, marriages and burials and probate records.
+LGBTQ+ history frequently makes use of biographical case-studies.
+Standard sources should not be overlooked when piecing together LGBTQ+ biographies: it is always worth looking at family letters and papers, records of baptisms, marriages and burials and probate records.
 At the Borthwick we hold wills for the majority of Yorkshire up to 1858, as well as some wills of those from other parts of northern England, and parish records for the city of York and approximately twenty miles round.
 We also hold some relevant microfilms of diaries.
-These resources enable us to provide information about famous women identified as lesbians such as The Ladies of Llangollen (whose diaries are on film) and Anne Lister.
+These resources enable us to provide information about famous women identified as lesbians such as Eleanor Butler and Sarah Ponsonby, known as The Ladies of Llangollen, whose diaries are on microfilm, and Anne Lister of Shibden Hall in Halifax.
 Anne Lister's case study shows that whilst the bulk of the Lister family records are held by the West Yorkshire Archive Service there is also important biographical material about Anne and her partners at the Borthwick.